 We have to abandon fossil fuels.
 Combustion engines in cars and vans are being replaced by batteries.
-Electric driving is a good solution for passenger cars, but for vans it is more complicated.
-Fully electric vans often have insufficient charging capacity as the batteries are already relatively heavy.
+Electric driving is a good solution for passenger cars, but for vans, it is more complicated.
+Fully electric vans often have an insufficient charging capacity as the batteries are already relatively heavy.
 Apart from that, they often have a range that is too limited and tend to be very expensive as well.

 These features must be improved upon before fully electric vans come en masse onto the market.
 XYZ Dynamics has designed an electric powertrain so we can drive sustainably in the interim.
 Existing vehicles with combustion engines can still be converted into hybrids using a relatively minor and inexpensive modification.

 “Currently, light commercial vehicles running on diesel are sometimes banned from cities on account of emission-free zones.
 These zones are supposed to improve the quality of life in a city.
 For starters, CO2 and other exhaust emissions can cause air quality to significantly worsen.
 More and more of these kinds of zones are being introduced in Europe and the US.
 The Dutch government is expected to designate around 59 emission-free zones in the next few years.”

 “Emission-free zones like these don’t sound like much of a problem at first.
 However, they do pose major problems for some people.
 Since certain commercial vehicles are no longer allowed into the city, construction workers and postal services for instance, can no longer do their jobs.
 Current fully electric alternatives to diesel and petrol engines are not an adequate solution for this group of people.
 That’s why we want to hybridize existing vehicles.”